en-eight/java_cert/README.md

 # java_cert
-My work to get the Java certification.
+My work to get the Java certification from W3Schools.
 Includes notes and example programs.